 Very good.
 Connecting readers with great books since 1972!
 Used books may not include companion materials, and may have some shelf wear or limited writing.
 We ship orders daily and Customer Service is our top priority!

-Add this copy of K-19: the Widowmaker to cart. $2.59, very good condition, Sold by HPB-Movies rated 5.0 out of 5 stars, ships from Carrollton, TX, UNITED STATES, published 2004 by PARAMOUNT HOME VIDEO.
+Add this copy of K-19: the Widowmaker to cart. $2.59, very good condition, Sold by HPB-Movies rated 5.0 out of 5 stars, ships from Dallas, TX, UNITED STATES, published 2004 by PARAMOUNT HOME VIDEO.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.